kunstmusik/blue-manual/docs/users/reference/noteProcessors/timeWarpProcessor.md

-    if it is in a GenericScore SoundObject of duration 20, if you want the tempo to decrease in half by the last note, you would enter a value for the processor as \"0 60 3 30\" and not \"0 60 20 30\"
+    if it is in a GenericScore SoundObject of duration 20, if you want the tempo to decrease in half by the last note, you would enter a value for the processor as "0 60 3 30" and not "0 60 20 30"

--   If you\'re using a time behavior of \"Repeat\", remember that time behavior is applied \*after\* noteProcessors, and the resulting score will be a time warped score repeated x times and \*NOT\* a score repeated x time and then timewarped
+-   If you're using a time behavior of "Repeat", remember that time behavior is applied \*after\* noteProcessors, and the resulting score will be a time warped score repeated x times and \*NOT\* a score repeated x time and then timewarped

--   Time Warping, when used with a time behavior of \"Scale\", be aware that estimating the final tempo of the object may be tricky, as the scaling will alter the duration of notes.
+-   Time Warping, when used with a time behavior of "Scale", be aware that estimating the final tempo of the object may be tricky, as the scaling will alter the duration of notes.